Steel (1997 film): Production

 Production of the film Steel started with music producer Quincy Jones and his partner David Salzman.
 Both Jones and Salzman were fans of the Steel character, especially Jones, who found personal reasons to support the project.
 Jones stated that he found children's "perspective on the future has changed for the worse, and I hate seeing young people who don't believe in the future.
-Steel—and I don't want to use that word 'superhero,' because he doesn't fly or anything like that—represents a role model.
-Let's just call him a 'super human being.'"
-Wesley Snipes was Kenneth Johnson first choice for the lead role.
+Steel—and I don't want to use that word 'superhero' because he doesn't fly or anything like that—represents a role model.
+Let's just call him a 'super human being'".
+Wesley Snipes was Kenneth Johnson's first choice for the lead role.
 Jones and Salzman had initially approached Shaquille O'Neal and his agent Leonard Armato regarding a Hardware adaptation, but the basketballer said he related himself more to Steel.
-Johnson would later admitted that Shaq was a bad choice for the role.
+Johnson later admitted that Shaq was a bad choice for the role.